UNPO Urgent Appeal on Persecution of Khmer Krom in Vietnam

 On 11 December 2006 in the Soc Trang province, a Khmer-Krom student named Dinh Su Thy was beaten senseless for accessing human rights material on the internet.
 Mr. Dinh was reported to have been tortured in custody and was not given any food or medical help following injuries inflict by the local Vietnamese authority.
 The same day at the Suomboo temple, Pray A Peinh, Tieu Can, Tra Vinh (Preak Trapeang) province, two chief police from Tra Vinh province, Nguyen Van Chinh and Quy Van Trinh came to Soumboo and asked the head monks Thach Sup to summon three Buddhist monks; Ven.
 Chau Soc Sen (born 1981), Ven.
 Thach Phay (born 1984) and Ven.
 Thach Phon, accused of listening to KKF material.

-Last week, on 16 December 2006 Venerable Son Rot and Venerable Thach Rith Thy, both aged 23, from Trot Lach temple in
+Last week, on 16 December 2006 Venerable Son Rot and Venerable Thach Rith Thy, both aged 23, from Trot Lach temple in ProvinceTrapeangPreak were interrogated regarding use of KKF material such as DVDs and documents and accused for involvement with the KKF.

-UNPO is greatly disturbed and alarmed by recent developments.
+UNPO is greatly disturbed by recent developments.
 In particular, UNPO condemns the persecution and accusations leveled against Khmer individuals involved in any way with KKF, a Member representative organ in UNPO and an organization recognized for its non-violence principle and its dedicated work to use legitimate means to further the aspirations of its people and promoting and defending human rights.

 UNPO has urged Prime Minister of Vietnam NGUYEN TAN DUNG to intervene on the following recommendations: